 2nd Phase: Active Labor

 During active labor, contractions start to pick up in pace and intensity.
-They come every 5 minutes, lasting for at least a minute each.
+They come every 5 minutes or less, lasting for at least a minute each.
 These longer, stronger contractions help to dilate the cervix from 6-8 cm.
 Active labor lasts about 4.5 hours for a first-time mom.
 Women start to be less talkative and more focused now, and often begin to use coping tools like movement and slow breathing techniques.

 3rd Phase: Transition